haily835/keystroke-v2/README.md

 ## Dataset
 - Our dataset in the skeleton format (using MediaPipe) can be found in `datasets` folder.
+- You can explore the dataset in `dataset_explore.ipynb`
-- Raw images are available on Kaggle: https://www.kaggle.com/datasets/haily1234/keystroke-recognition-keyvr
+- Datasets are also available on Kaggle: https://www.kaggle.com/datasets/haily1234/keystroke-recognition-keyvr

 ## Training and testing
 - keystroke detector to classify idle and typing moments
 - keystroke classifier to identify which key is pressed
-- training 2 models can be found in `main.ipynb`
+- Training and reproduce result for testing of 2 models can be found in `main.ipynb`

 ## Demo
 https://github.com/user-attachments/assets/be02d1f0-9db9-4d98-a339-f56778290c12

 ## Reproduce results
 - config_path: path to yaml file associating with checkpoint (ie. Hyperformer detector: ckpts/HyperGT/det/config.yaml; ckpts/HyperGT/clf/config.yaml)
-- ckpt_path: path to model checkpoint (ie. Hyperformer detector: ckpts/HyperGT/det/epoch=12-step=6929.ckpt; classifier ckpts/HyperGT/clf/epoch=17-step=7722.ckpt)
+- ckpt_path: path to model checkpoint (ie. Hyperformer detector: ckpts/HyperGT/det/dect.ckpt; classifier ckpts/HyperGT/clf/clf.ckpt)
 - accelerator: cpu/gpu/mps
 - test_devices: for CPU, value of test_devices is 1.
 For GPU or MPS, it depends on the available devices.